CF Talavera de la Reina: History

-In 2011, Club de Fútbol Talavera de la Reina was founded by the merge of two clubs, CF Talavera and Real Talavera CD.
-(Note: CF Talavera was (since 2010) the new name of CD San Pancracio.
+In 2011, Club de Fútbol Talavera de la Reina was founded by the merger of two clubs, CF Talavera and Real Talavera CD.
+(Note: CF Talavera was (since 2010) the new name of CD San Prudencio.
 Real Talavera CD had been founded in 2010.)

-The club won Tercera División, Group 18 in the 2016–2017 season and promoted to Segunda División B.
+The club won Tercera División, Group 18 in the 2016–2017 season and was promoted to Segunda División B.

-At the end 2021–22 season, Talavera was relegated to newly fourth division, Segunda División RFEF.
-But 3 months later, Talavera filling Internacional de Madrid place in third division who was resigned from competition due economic problems.
+At the end 2021–22 season, Talavera was relegated to the new fourth division, Segunda División RFEF.
+But 3 months later, Talavera took the place of Internacional de Madrid in the third division, after the latter had resigned from the competition due to economic problems.